AutomateOrBust/content-docs/content-repo/extra-docs/articles/PS-Remote.md

 - [Incident Ingestion Delays](#incident-ingestion-delays)

 ### Host Troubleshooting
-A common issues with regards to working with WinRM is that the network connectivity is not properly configured.
+A common issues when working with WinRM is that the network connectivity is not properly configured.

 To test network connectivity, check if the host is listening on the relevant port.
 For example, log in to one of the hosts and run the following from the command prompt: